Fire Force (Rhodesia): Communication

 Radios were reasonably light and reliable.
 Most importantly they were easy to use.
 Headsets were not used normally just a telehand tied to a shoulder strap.
 An extremely efficient form of radio speech known as Voice Procedure was used.
 Troops were expected to have a high degree of self-initiative and reliance.
 For example, if a stick leader desired, two riflemen would be detached to perform a mini-sweep (or stop position) of their own (and perhaps even an individual go off on his own).
 The introduction of the second radio in 1979 merely confirmed this practice.

 Each heli-borne stick was giving the call-sign 'Stop' suffix by a number.
 Stop-1 was assigned to the first G-car, stop-2 to the second, stop-3 to the third.
 Para sticks call-signs were 'Banana' suffix by a number.
 Banana-1 to Banana-5 were in the Dakota.
 Colour codes suffix by a number were selected for aircraft, e.g.: G-Car One might become Yellow-1.
 The Fire Force commander's call-sign was usually a two-digit number ending in nine, e.g.: 39 (pronounced three-nine).

 To mark a target for air strike, a commanded would be sent to "Send Fireball".

 The most important hand-signals were: Thumb up, meaning "friend", Thumb down to indicate "enemy" and Palm down on head to say "come to me".

-Importance of air power

-Fire Force without air power is inconceivable.
-As the enemy did not have air power and was unable to shoot down significant numbers of aircraft (remarkably few helicopters, and no Dakotas were shot down in this conflict, though at least one Dakota was damaged by enemy fire in flight), Fire Force operations were invincible as long as the infantry performed correctly.
-The movement of the circling helicopters was enough to drown out the sound of the dropped attackers (there was no shouting or talking in the sweeps) so that often they surprised the hiding defenders, in effect ambushing them.

-The terrain varied wildly, from villages surrounded by open fields on flat plains, to dense vegetation amongst huge boulders on mountain slopes.
-Usually there was plenty of cover.
-Where the enemy ran and a stick had been placed by the Fire Force commander in the right place the hunt was usually easy.
-The difficult thing was to walk up to the enemy hiding in a house or cave or behind a boulder and kill or capture him.
-Though the event was shocking (and often results in one or more civilians being killed), it is far more efficient than firing or dropping ordnance from air and overall reduces civilian casualties.

-As contact was made typically with 6 to 12 insurgents, this force level of 32 gave the Fire Force a 3–1 ratio of superiority on the ground.
-The Fire Force quickly yielded an 80–1 kill rate by trapping the enemy and eliminating them by air and ground fire.